Find Community

 Caregiver Considerations

 Another key factor to consider in determining when dementia patients should go into care is the availability of caregiver support and the caregiver’s physical and emotional ability to meet the needs of the person with dementia.
-“Caregiver burnout is real,” says Dr. Peterson.
+“Caregiver burnout is real,” says Dr. Petersen.
 “It can have a serious impact on a caregiver’s physical and mental health.
 Caregivers who are feeling depressed, anxious, overwhelmed or physically exhausted should seek help.
 Declining health can put both caregiver and their loved one at risk.”

 Who Makes the Decision